zarnasavaliya09/ZarnasBookStore/ZarnasBookStore/README.txt

 modify the index.cshtml icon in the category section and check it. now add the category.js file into wwwroot/js folder in index file add the @section and call the category.js file

+run and review changes
+20230412
+0933
+to activate update and delete button create New Category using Upsert action add the IAction result in the controller and add the view as like index file copy and add the code from Category Updsert view